iKettles/framer-local-live-preview-component/README.md

 * Drop the `LivePreviewTarget` component into your project and ensure it’s placed within a frame you’re previewing
 * Set the server URL to what you see in the logs of the server, by default it's `http://localhost:8080`.
 * Set the project ID to something unique and URL friendly
-* Press Cmd + P/click the play button to preview your project (this preview needs to be open for the preview server to function)
+* Press Cmd + P/click the play button to preview your project **(the in-app preview needs to be open for the preview server to function)**
-* If Instructions are set to show, you’ll see the URLs to access your project in the preview window.
-You can hide the instructions after
+* If Instructions are set to show, you’ll see the URLs assigned to your project in the preview window.
+You can hide the instructions after.
+* Go to http://localhost:8000/my-unique-id to preview your project

-If you have any problems using this package, feel free to reach out to me directly on [Twitter](https://twitter.com/iKettles), on the [Framer Public Slack](https://framer.slack.com) or via the reg
+If you have any problems using this package, feel free to reach out to me directly on [Twitter](https://twitter.com/iKettles), on the [Framer Public Slack](https://framer.slack.com) or on [GitHub](https://github.com/iKettles/framer-local-live-preview-component)